 Making the Best Decisions for our Senior Dogs

-Some of us fortunate dog owners will, at some point in time, have the great honor of living with a senior dog.
+Some of us fortunate dog owners will, at some point in time, have the great honour of living with a senior dog.
 Senior dogs make me laugh.
-Our relationship develops in a complete different way then it did when these dogs where my “competition partners.”
-What defines “senior” I think is for each of us to decide.
-For me personally I think age is just a number.
+Our relationship develops in a completely different way then it did when these dogs were my “competition partners.”
+What defines “senior,” I think is for each of us to decide.
+For me personally, I think age is just a number.
 My birth certificate may read that I am 51 years old but I will not buy into that!
 I believe the same holds true for my dogs.